jos-ter/jos-ter.github.io/README.md

 Check your account anytime and anywhere.

-Shall we take charge?
-Stop this slavery?
-Make it an open source thing?
+Shall we take charge and make it an open source thing?